 “The estimate for the epidemic doubling time was already well established in early March when such decisions were being made, and while there would have been some uncertainty as to the impact of a full lockdown at the time, it would have been known that it was highly likely to be sufficient to reduce the reproduction number “R” below one.
 As such Prof. Ferguson’s comments regarding the possible reduction in COVID-19 related deaths are entirely robust.
 What’s important to remember now is that, as we ease lockdown restrictions, that same potential for a rapid rise in infections still exists – should we not progress out of lockdown more carefully, the end result will be a rise in fatalities, and the risk of re-entering lockdown at least regionally.”

 If the Sunday Times can do it, why can’t Parliament?

 The Sunday Times published their account of the March events on April 19th 2020, in an Insight article entitled “Coronavirus: 38 days when Britain sleepwalked into disaster” with the strap-line “Boris Johnson skipped five Cobra meetings on the virus, calls to order protective gear were ignored and scientists’ warnings fell on deaf ears.
 Failings in February may have cost thousands of lives”.

 A year later, in March 2021, the senior journalists on that team, Jonathan Calvert and George Arbuthnott, published their book, based on that Insight investigation, “Failures of State review — was Boris Johnson to blame for the Covid shambles” which they described as “A damning account of errors over the pandemic”.

-It is ironic that in reporting so late on the mistakes made in the management of an exponential epidemic, where early timing and effectiveness of measures are critical, the Committees haven’t learned from the subject matter, or from the very mistakes they seek to criticise.
+It is ironic that in reporting so late on the mistakes made in the management of an exponential epidemic, where early timing and effectiveness of mitigation measures are critical, the Committees haven’t learned from the subject matter, or from the very mistakes they seek to criticise.